developer-zebra/developer-zebra-site/src/stagenow/5-0/stagingprofiles/index.md

 6. Select Publish Now.

 7. To make the Profile available for staging, select Stage.
-This save the NFC tag as a .bin file that devices can read for staging.
+This saves the NFC tag as a `.bin` file that devices can read for staging.
 See [Device Staging](../stageclient).

 8. To export the Profile for an MDM or for StageNow, select the Export For MDM or Export For StageNow button.
 See [Exporting Staging Profiles](../stagingprofiles?Exporting%20Staging%20Profiles).

-To unpublish a Profile to remove operator access, select Unpublish.
+To unpublish a Profile and remove operator access, select Unpublish.

 -----